Teradata/developer-resources/docs/install-ai-unlimited/quickstart/test-docker-before-you-begin.md

 id: test-docker-before-you-begin
 title: Teradata - AI Unlimited - QuickStart - Create a GitHub or GitLab OAuth app
 description: Learn how to create a GitHub or GitLab OAuth app to authorize your Git repository to store user and project information.
-sidebar_label: Create an OAuth app
+sidebar_label: Test-Before you begin
-sidebar_position: 3
+sidebar_position: 2
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';